 This post is sponsored by Staples but the opinions are our own.

-While many classrooms are opening this fall, students are also spending more time studying at home, especially if their schools have gone partially or 100% virtual.
-Families need to find space for their teen, or multiple teens, to study quietly and also accommodate Zoom lectures and classroom discussions that are defining – and noisy- aspects of virtual learning.
-Adding to the room pressure are the needs of parents who also WFH, requiring their own well-organized spaces.
+While many classrooms may have opened this fall, students are also spending more time at home with online school.
+Families have found spaces for their teens to study quietly and also accommodate Zoom lectures and classroom discussions that are noisy aspects of virtual learning.
+Adding to the room pressure are the needs of parents who WFH, requiring their own well-organized spaces.

-We asked our Grown and Flown community to tell us what inventive ways they have set up spaces for their teens and here are their suggestions.
-Two tips to keep in mind as you consider your family’s virtual learning space needs:
+We asked our Grown and Flown community to tell us what inventive ways they’ve set up spaces for their teens.
+Here are some of their best ideas with links to all the special deals at Staples.

 Note: We are a reader-supported site and receive compensation from purchases made through some of these links.